-300.130 Definition of parentally-placed private school children with disabilities.
+\\\This section (300.130) becomes effective on July 1, 2009\\\ 300.130 Definition of parentally-placed private school children with disabilities.

-Parentally-placed private school children with disabilities means children with disabilities beginning at age 3, enrolled by their parents in private, including religious, schools or facilities that meet the definition of elementary school in § 300.13 or secondary school in § 300.36, other than children with disabilities covered under §§ 300.145 through 300.147.
+Parentally-placed private school children with disabilities means children with disabilities beginning at age 3, enrolled by their parents in private, including religious, schools or facilities that meet the definition of elementary school in § 300.13 or secondary school in § 300.36,

-300.131 Child find for parentally-placed private school children with disabilities.
+\\\This section (300.131) becomes effective on July 1, 2009\\\ 300.131 Child find for parentally-placed private school children with disabilities.

 - (a) General.
-Each LEA must conduct child find to locate, identify, and evaluate all children with disabilities who are enrolled by their parents in private, including religious, elementary schools and secondary schools located in the school district served by the LEA, in accordance with paragraphs - (b) through (e) of this section, and §§ 300.111 and 300.201. - (b) Child find design.
-The child find process must be designed to ensure - - (1) The equitable participation of parentally-placed private school children; - (2) Notice to parents of the right to FAPE under §300.129; and - (3) An accurate count of those children. - (c) Activities.
+Each LEA must conduct child find to locate, identify, and evaluate all children with disabilities who are enrolled by their parents in private, including religious, elementary schools and secondary schools located in the school district served by the LEA, in accordance with paragraphs (b) through (e) of this section, and §§ 300.111 and 300.201. - (b) Child find design.
+The child find process must be designed to ensure - - (1) The equitable participation of parentally-placed private school children; and - (2) An accurate count of those children. - (c) Activities.
 In carrying out the requirements of this section, the LEA, or, if applicable, the SEA, must undertake activities similar to the activities undertaken for the agency's public school children. - (d) Cost.
 The cost of carrying out the child find requirements in this section, including individual evaluations, may not be considered in determining if an LEA has met its obligation under § 300.133. - (e) Completion period.
 The child find process must be completed in a time period comparable to that for students attending public schools in the LEA consistent with § 300.301. - (f) Out-of-State children.
-Each LEA in which private, including religious, elementary schools and secondary schools are located must, in carrying out the child find requirements in this section, include parentally-paced private school children who reside in a state other than the State in which the private schools that they attend are locate.
+Each LEA in which private, including religious, elementary schools and secondary schools are located must, in carrying out the child find requirements in this section, include parentally-placed private school children who reside in a state other than the State in which the private schools that they attend are located.

-300.132 Provision of services for parentally-placed private school children with disabilities-basic requirement.
+\\\This section (300.132) becomes effective on July 1, 2009\\\ 300.132 Provision of services for parentally-placed private school children with disabilities-basic requirement.

 - (a) General.
 To the extent consistent with the number and location of children with disabilities who are enrolled by their parents in private, including religious, elementary schools and secondary schools located in the school district served by the LEA, provision is made for the participation of those children in the program assisted or carried out under Part B of the Act by providing them with special education and related services, including direct services determined in accordance with § 300.137. - (b) Services plan for parentally-placed private school children with disabilities.
-In accordance with paragraph (a) of this section and §§ 300.137 through 300.139, a services plan must be developed and implemented for each private school child with a disability who has been designated by the LEA in which the private school is located to receive special education and related services under this part. - (e) Record keeping.
+In accordance with paragraph (a) of this section and §§ 300.137 through 300.139, a services plan must be developed and implemented for each private school child with a disability who has been designated by the LEA in which the private school is located to receive special education and related services under this part. - (c) Record keeping.
 Each LEA must maintain in its records, and provide to the SEA, the following information related to parentally-placed private school children covered under §§ 300.130 through 300.144: - (1) The number of children evaluated; - (2) The number of children determined to be children with disabilities; and - (3) The number of children served.